Is this program for you? (We’re willing to bet the short answer is YES.)

 HOW TO APPLY

-1. Maximum capacity on this adventure is 15 participants; enrollment is competitive.
-To apply, please send us an inquiry email to verify availability.
+1. Maximum capacity on this adventure is 15 participants; enrollment is limited.
+To join the trip, please send us an inquiry email to verify availability.
 We will send you the program application materials and answer any questions you have straight away.

 2. Complete and return the application materials with your nonrefundable deposit ($250 per person).